raspberrypilearning/webcomic/en/step_2.md

 We can also put ```<div>```s inside other ```<div>```s!
 Kind of like putting a box **inside** another box, and we can style both however we like!
 You can put **any** sort of content inside nested divisions.
 Let's have a look at how this works now.

 --- task ---
 Open the index.html file and scroll down to line 28.
-Under the comment, you should see a tag that opens a division called **parent**.
-Inside this division there is a level 1 heading, some paragraph text and **another division**.
+Under the comment, you should see a tag that opens a division classed **parent**.
+Inside this division there is a level 1 heading, some paragraph text and **another two divisions**.
+--- /task ---

-This second division is called **child** (but you could call it anything you like - we are just using 'parent' and 'child' in this example) and as you can see, it sits **inside** the parent division, but is styled quite differently.
+The first division **nested** inside the parent division is called **child** and starts on line 32.
+You could call it anything you like - we are just using 'parent' and 'child' in this example.
+As you can see, it sits **inside** the parent division, but is styled quite differently.

+The second nested division starts on line 42 and is also classed **child**.
+This means that while the content inside this division can be different, the **styling** will match the division above, and **any other division in your HTML where ```class=child```.**

+--- task ---
 Change the formatting of the **parent** and **child** divisions now.

-Can you change the code in the HTML and the CSS so the two **child** divisions are styled differently?
+Can you change the code in the HTML and the CSS so the two different **child** divisions are styled differently?

 --- collapse ---
 ---